Silver Coin Diner (Hammonton)

 Both my parents and in-laws were in town and got to celebrate with me as well.
 I didn’t wait for the Silver Coin to be number 100, it just happened that way!
 Since it was late after work, we decided to meet at a more local diner, the Silver Coin Diner in Hammonton, NJ.
 A fun fact about Hammonton is it’s the Blueberry capital of the country.
 It’s a beautiful local town.

 Getting to the Silver Coin Diner wasn’t challenging.
-It’s located right on the main road and easy to get too.
+It’s located right off the White Horse Pike and easy to get too.

 The tables were on top of each other.
 They were so close both the waitress and host asked us multiple times to move the position of how we were sitting so they could get around the table.
 It felt like they were trying to put ten tables in a space only three should have been.
 What bothered me the most was the emergency exit door was covered by another table.
 If there is an emergency, you wouldn’t be able to get out of the door.

-The waitress was friendly, and she refilled our water, coffee, and food.
+The waitress at the Silver Coin Diner was friendly, and she refilled our water, coffee, and food.
 She made an ironic comment about “how much I ate” which I didn’t appreciate but other than the comment I don’t have any complaints.

 The Silver Coin Diner uses the local brew Lacas coffee.
 I enjoyed my coffee and didn’t have any complaints.
 The coffee was my favorite part of the experience.